Class Action Attorneys

 Call Arnold & Itkin for Help with Your Class Action Lawsuit: (888) 493-1629

-If you’ve received a notification about a class action lawsuit and are wondering if it’s the right option for you, discovering your options is free of charge.
+If you’ve received a notification about a class action lawsuit and are wondering if it’s the right choice for you, discovering your options is free of charge.
 Turning to Arnold & Itkin for help is important because our firm is known for handling complex cases.
 If a class action lawsuit is right for you, we’ll help you take the next steps toward filing your claim.
 However, if your potential recovery would be better served through a mass tort or individual filing, we’re ready to help you get the process started and are prepared to fight for the justice you deserve.

 Our firm has extensive experience with lawsuits involving multiple claimants.
 We helped more than two-thirds of the Deepwater Horizon crew and even obtained one of the largest individual verdicts in the nation’s history against one of the largest companies in the world.
+Turn to us when only the best attorney will do.

 We’re ready to listen to your story right now.
 Call us to have questions answered about your class action lawsuit answered at no cost: (888) 493-1629